The Venue's Responsibilities for Your Art Exhibit

 • Art centers will have their own unique missions.

-And many spaces – especially non-art venues – leave everything up to the artist.
+And many spaces—especially non-art venues —leave everything up to the artist.

-There's nothing wrong with showing art at non-art venues like restaurants, libraries, and bank lobbies.
-I encourage you to do that.
-But the list below won't apply to non-art venues.
-What you can expect from a non-art space is anyone's guess!
+But the list I share here won’t apply to non-art venues.
+What you can expect from a non-art space is anyone’s guess!
 They might have a devoted staff person that knows the ropes or you might be on your own to figure everything out.

 Here's what you should expect from any art venue.

-Art Exhibit Spaces Should . . .
+Traditional Art Spaces Should

 Sign a contract in timely fashion.
 If they don't have such an agreement, it's up to you to make one up and get a signature.